 Church of Scotland also has a Vocations Network whom you can connect with – find out more by emailing firstname.lastname@example.org.

-You can also who talk about their calling and their subsequent progression into ministry
+You can also visit Talking Ministry, where a number of ministers talk about their calling and their subsequent progression into ministry.

 I already have a qualification in theology.
 Will this make a difference?

 Yes.
 When accepted for ministry you will have an initial course meeting with one of our training team and together we will sketch out your learning path.
 For those with previous theological training this will often mean a reduced period in formal education.
 We have a fantastic conference programme which runs alongside the academic training too.

 If I'm accepted for training, what sort of funding might I receive during my college or university degree course (bachelor of divinity) or post-grad in theology?